 Are you thinking about having a baby?
 There are some things you can do now to improve your odds of becoming pregnant and having a healthy pregnancy.

-Schedule a preconception visit
+Schedule a preconception visit for family planning

-Four more things to do before getting pregnant
+Things to do before getting pregnant

-- Start taking a prenatal vitamin: You can get a prescription from your doctor or buy them over the counter.
+Start taking a prenatal vitamin: You can get a prescription from your doctor or buy them over the counter.

-- Give up unhealthy habits: now is the time to stop smoking, stop any recreational drug use and stop drinking.
+Give up unhealthy habits: Now is the time to stop smoking, stop any recreational drug use and stop drinking.

-- Watch your diet: a balanced diet that includes plenty of fruits, vegetables and low-fat calcium is important.
+Watch your diet: A balanced diet that includes plenty of fruits, vegetables, and low-fat calcium is important.
 You should also cut back on caffeine intake.
 There are also certain types of foods that doctors recommend staying away from during and before pregnancy.

-- Begin an exercise program: talk to your doctor about what type of exercise is best for you.
+Begin an exercise program: Talk to your doctor about what type of exercise is best for you.
 Aim for 30 minutes of exercise 5–6 days each week.
-A brisk walk, lap swimming or pregnancy yoga are all excellent choices of exercise.
+A brisk walk, lap swimming, or pregnancy yoga are all excellent choices of exercise.

 Concerned about infertility?

 The time between trying and actually conceiving varies between couples and even between pregnancies.
 Infertility is defined as not being able to conceive after a full year of trying, and it can be caused by either (or both) male or female factors.